sunriselayer/gitbook/learn/sunrise/proof-of-liquidity.md

 # Proof of Liquidity

-Proof of Liquidity enables users to use LP tokens minted by Liquidity Pool for staking in Sunrise.
-It enhances the total market cap of staked assets to acquire and hijack the Sunrise network.
-This part is realized by `x/liquiditystaking` module.

-However, the Proof of Liquidity ecosystem consists of modules `x/gauge` and `x/votingreward` to enhance the engagement of the users and sustainability of the ecosystem.
-It is not only for the security.
+Proof of Liquidity sybil resistance mechanism utilizes the history of providing liquidity for the voting power in the network.

 ## Gauge voting